SharePoint/sp-dev-training-spfx-deployment/Lab.md

 In this exercise you will learn how to change the various version numbers in SharePoint Framework components and packages, as well as how this impacts your deployments.

-> **NOTE:** This exercise assumes you completed exercise 1 in creating a SPFx solution and deployed the package to a site collection scoped app catalog as demonstrated in exercise 2.
+> **NOTE:** This exercise assumes you completed both exercise 1 and exercise 2.
+That is, you've deployed the package to a site collection-scoped app catalog.
 You can locate the solution from exercise 1 in the [Demos/01-deployment](./Demos/01-deployment) folder.
 >
-> **NOTE:** Whenever you update the code within a SPFx solution, regardless if you decide to change the version number of the SPFx component or package as demonstrated in this exercise, when you upload a new package, all existing code will be updated to what is in the package.
+> **NOTE:** Regardless if you decide to change the version number of the SPFx component or package as demonstrated in this exercise, when you upload a new package all existing code will be updated to what is in that package.

 ### Update the Component's Version Number